Garlic Smashed Potatoes

 • Meanwhile: Preheat the oven to 400°F/200°C.

-• When the potatoes are cooked, drain the water and place them onto a baking tray.
+• When the potatoes are cooked, drain the water and let them sit in the colander for a minute so they dry slightly.
+Place them onto a baking tray.
 Smash them with a potato masher or a fork.
 Drizzle some olive oil over and sprinkle each one with salt and pepper.
-Bake on top shelf for 20 minutes or until they are crispy.
+Bake on the top shelf for 20minutes or until they are crispy.

 • Prepare the garlic “spread” by combining about 2 tablespoons of olive oil with minced garlic cloves.
 Mix well.